Proven-Paradox/shaper-system/Handbook.md

 Cost: 8 MP
 Damage: x1
 Effect: If this Attack hits, the target has [Degeneration](#degeneration) that lasts for 2 rounds.
 If this Attack scores a [Solid Hit](#solid-hit), the Degeneration lasts for 3 rounds.
 If it scores a [Critical Hit](#critical-hit), the Degeneration lasts for 4 rounds.
 Description: Striking in a way that deals lingering damage.
-This could be inflicting a bleeding wound, striking with a toxin, or similar approaches to causing lingering damage.
+This could be inflicting a bleeding wound, striking with a toxic bite, or similar approaches to causing lingering damage.

 #### Mental Shield
 Auxiliary